-You will eventually date a guy on TV that you once had a crush on but sadly it’s not Scott Speedman.
+One day you’ll date a guy on TV that you once had a crush on, but it’s not Scott Speedman.
 Or Ryan Phillippe.

 Mr Big does not exist (this will make more sense when you start watching Sex and the City).